oven-sh/bun/docs/runtime/shell.md

 console.log(welcome); // Hello World!\n
 ```

-To get stdout, stderr, and the exit code, use await or .run:
+To get stdout, stderr, and the exit code, use await or `.run`:

 ```js
 import { $ } from "bun";